alfa-m/dotnet/PizzaStore/README.md

 5. Access the port

-In the browser, go to the `http://localhost:{PORT}` indicated, where you'll see the "Hello World!" message.
+In the browser, go to the indicated `http://localhost:{PORT}`, where you'll see the message "Hello World!".

 ### Creating the data